-It is clear that she represents again the fertility of nature: her lower body is adorned with animals, flowers and other symbols of plenty, and she has not just two boobs but dozens of them.
+It is clear that she represents the fertility of nature: her lower body is adorned with animals, flowers, and other symbols, and she has not just two boobs but dozens of them.
 She certainly has her fair share of the best boobs in art history!
 Later the Ephesian Cult of Artemis spilled over into both Greek and Roman culture, and so there is considerable crossover between the later Diana/Artemis and this earlier one.

-In around 1513 Quinten Massys, a Flemish artist, set out his painting tools and committed to panel one of the most beautiful, ugly paintings of the Renaissance period.
-An Old Woman breaks the rules when it comes to conventional depictions of the feminine: she is warty, sagging and inappropriately dressed for her age.
-In short she is grotesque: there is nothing fertile or abundant about her except perhaps her struggle with reality.
+In around 1513 Quentin Massys, a Flemish artist set out his painting tools and committed to paneling one of the most beautiful, ugly paintings of the Renaissance period.
+An Old Woman breaks the rules when it comes to conventional depictions of the feminine: she is warty, sagging, and inappropriately dressed for her age.
+In short, she is grotesque: there is nothing fertile or abundant about her except perhaps her struggle with reality.
 There is a duality in this painting though: while her features appear to mock, even dissolve conventional forms and transform them into monstrous ones, she is painted with such a high degree of realism that it is impossible not to admire her whilst simultaneously being repelled.
 I think we should be grateful to Massys that she is not naked like our other Venuses because she possibly has the worst boobs in art history.

-An Old Woman is a secular allegory rather than a portrait, undermining conventional ideas of feminine beauty by employing satirical and grotesque elements in order to sermonise.
+An Old Woman is a secular allegory rather than a portrait, undermining conventional ideas of feminine beauty by employing satirical and grotesque elements in order to sermonize.
 Her complete ugliness immediately associates her with an immoral life.
-The offering of a rosebud symbolises a gesture of love, which is sadly laughable, and parodies the engagement portraits of the era.
-The rose implies further meaning by its associations with the Virgin Mary and the goddess Venus where it denotes sinlessness and love respectively.
+The offering of a rosebud symbolizes a gesture of love, which is sadly laughable and parodies the engagement portraits of the era.
+The rose implies further meaning through its associations with the Virgin Mary and the goddess Venus where it denotes sinlessness and love respectively.

 The Madonna Litta was painted by Leonardo da Vinci (although this is contentious) c.
 1490.
 In the vast canon of iconography centering on the Madonna figure this particular rendering is a devotional form known as Madonna Lactans (nursing Madonna).
 The scene is one of harmonious, idealized motherhood.

 It surprised me to learn that breast cancer is depicted in art as far back as the 16th century.
-I was surprised not because I thought that breast cancer didn’t exist then, but more because I would not have expected an artist to include it in his otherwise ideal representation of the female form.
-Of course many artists certainly did paint figures ‘warts and all’, especially those artists of the Northern Renaissance.
+I was surprised not because I thought that breast cancer didn’t exist then, but more because I would not have expected an artist to include it in his ideal representation of the female form.
+Of course, many artists certainly did paint figures “warts and all”, especially those artists of the Northern Renaissance.
 This painting however is Italian, which is also maybe why it seems so anomalous that this kind of physical aberration has been included.

-Another reason for my surprise is that ‘looking’ when it comes to the female body tended to be for the attention of men: women were to be consumed, even if innocently.
-Something about the inclusion of a wonky, afflicted boob – a malignant breast cancer in fact – on this otherwise beautiful female figure feels both brutally realistic and respectfully appreciative at the same time.
+Another reason for my surprise is that “looking” when it comes to the female body tended to be for the attention of men: women were to be consumed, even if innocently.
+Something about the inclusion of a wonky, afflicted boob – malignant breast cancer in fact – on this beautiful female figure feels both brutally realistic and respectfully appreciative at the same time.

-In a kind of ‘back to the future’ move, let’s look at a comparatively modern piece.
+In a kind of “back to the future” move, let’s look at a comparatively modern piece.
 This sculpture, Cybele: Goddess of Fertility, was created by Russian artist Mihail Chemiakin and installed in New York in 1993.
-She is made from bronze, and by far the largest of our Venuses today standing at fifteen feet tall.
+She is made from bronze, and by far the largest of our Venuses today standing at 15 feet tall (4,57 m).

 There are four faces: the front most is human, and the one to the rear looks like a lioness, which would make sense after reading about the Seated Woman of Çatalhöyük and early versions of the goddess Cybele.
 The animal heads to each side are horned – perhaps cows/bulls or sheep/rams.
 Again there are multiple breasts – eight pairs in fact.
 She has wide hips and impressive thighs which support no less than four pairs of buttocks.